Macduff's Castle: Description

 The ruins formerly comprised the remains of a four-storey 14th-century tower, and a five-storey 16th-century tower.
-The two were connected by 16th-century gatehouse range, with 17th-century walls containing gun loops.
+The two were connected by a 16th-century gatehouse range, with 17th-century walls containing gun loops.
 However the eastern tower was demolished by Fife County Council in 1967 after a child was injured falling from it.
 The castle is a Scheduled Ancient Monument.
 A 16th-century dovecote formerly stood at the edge of the shore to the south of the castle, but was destroyed by sea erosion in the 1970s.
 The castle remains the property of the Wemyss Estate.

 Ghostlore

 Local ghostlore states that the castle is supposedly haunted by a "Grey Lady", said to be a Mary Sibbald who was found guilty of theft and died in the castle.